rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/registry.md

 **Dynamic Templates**

-The `provides` property is a "placement" value, loading it as `dynamic template` where the other conditions match a request from the `reactionApps` helper.
+The `provides` property is a "placement" value, loading it as `dynamic template` where the other conditions match a request from the `demandApps` helper.

-The following `provides` values are defined in reaction-core:
+The following `provides` values are defined in demand-core:

 - paymentMethod
 - shippingMethod